Linaro/website/_posts/current/blog/2024-04-26-subkeys-in-op-tee-part-2.md

 ---
 # Introduction

 [In part 1 of this blog series](https://www.linaro.org/blog/subkeys-in-op-tee-part-1/) we gave a quick overview of subkeys, here we are starting where we left off by going into more details.
-If you are attending Linaro Connect in three weeks time, make sure to check out the session [10 years with OP-TEE](https://www.kitefor.events/events/linaro-connect-24/submissions/94) where a panel will discuss the history of the OP-TEE and what they think the future has in store for the project.
+If you are attending Linaro Connect in three weeks time, make sure to check out the session [10 years with OP-TEE](https://www.kitefor.events/events/linaro-connect-24/submissions/94) where a panel will discuss the history of OP-TEE and what they think the future has in store for the project.

 # Subkeys